A New Era for Antitrust Private Litigation in Mexico

 Interviewer: Alejandra Palacios, Advisor at Cuatrecasas

-We will ask Chairwoman Marván about her agenda related to private litigation, including the first class-action filed by COFECE and the strategic and legal decisions she had to make.
-We will inquire about the status of that class action, her hopes for the new Antitrust Act in terms of incentivizing private antitrust litigation in Mexico, and the next steps moving forward.
+We will discuss the antitrust agency’s agenda for private litigation, focusing on the first class action filed by COFECE and the key strategic and legal decisions taken in that case.
+We will ask about the current status of the class action, how the agency sees its role in encouraging private antitrust litigation in Mexico, and what their next steps will be.

 Section 2 - Panel 1: Comparative Perspectives on Private Action Litigation